chayxana/Restaurant-App/src/Server/k8s/README.md

-# Kubernetes Ingress setup locally
+# How to setup kubernetes ingress locally ?

 ## Docker for Mac and Docker Desktop